WasatchPhotonics/ENLIGHTEN/README_RPI.md

 This addendum to our [Linux Docs](README_LINUX.md) applies to Raspberry Pi, Odroid and other ARM-based Linux variants following the Debian model.

+See [MAINTENANCE](README_MAINTENANCE.md) for temporary changes or workarounds to the build process.

 # Packaged dependencies

 Conda doesn't seem to have PySide2 packages for ARM, so follow this: